zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Templates/README.md

     * Sites page layout that includes header/footer.
     * Editable product image.
     * Product details in accordion layout.
-    * flowContainer area for touts.
+    * flowContainer area for cards.
     * Reviews if site uses this feature.
   * This page is also a very restrictive page that only allows the site editor to:
     * Modify Image.
     * Edit Title.
     * Edit product details in their accordions.
-    * Placing of a specific product tout.
+    * Placing of a specific product card.
   * This restrictiveness enforces conformity that all product detail pages are similar in nature.
 It also allows, in future, a new component to be added easily to template, and apply to all the products.